About the Company

 Understand the ITIL V3 concept

-To implement this ITIL method of IT management, it is recommended to know the modalities that can be implemented in a company.
-One of them is ITIL V3, which was adopted from 2011.
+To implement the ITIL IT management method, we recommend knowing the modalities that a company can implement.
+One of them is ITIL V3, which we adopted in 2011.

-In it, the life cycle of activities is divided into five principles (service, processes, functions, measures and performance.
-For you to fully assimilate this, we will address the most relevant stages in the adoption of ITIL V3.
-Follow along!
+In it, the life cycle of activities is divided into five principles: service, processes, functions, measures and performance.
+To help you fully understand this, we will cover the most relevant stages in adopting ITIL V3.
+Stay tuned!

 Strategy

-The goal is to establish the strategy for a company to offer digital services to customers and keep activities running smoothly.
-For this, there is also a focus on implementing a culture focused on actions aimed at the most impactful results.
+The goal establishes the strategy for a company to offer digital services to customers and keep activities running smoothly.
+To achieve this, we also focus on implementing a culture focused on actions aimed at achieving the most impactful results.

 Design